Mahler measures as linear combinations of $L$-values of multiple modular forms: Introduction

-Using similar arguments one obtains conjectured formulas in terms of two different $L$-values for $m(P_k)$ when $k=\sqrt{8\pm9\sqrt{2}}.$ Observe that in these cases $k^2\notin\mathbb{Z},$ so it is not surprising that our results are somewhat different from those of Rodriguez Villegas.
-In addition, we consider the Hesse family This family was also investigated in \cite{RV}, and it was pointed out that the Mahler measures of $Q_k$ appear to be of the form \eqref{E:ck} when $k$ is sufficienly large and $k^3\in\mathbb{Z}.$ On the other hand, we will prove that if $k=\sqrt[3]{6-6\sqrt[3]{2}+18\sqrt[3]{4}},$ then where $f_N$ is a newform of weight $2$ and level $N$.
+Using similar arguments one obtains conjectured formulas in terms of two different $L$-values for $m(P_k)$ when $k=\sqrt{8\pm9\sqrt{2}}.$ Observe that in these cases $k^2\notin\mathbb{Q},$ so it is not surprising that our results are somewhat different from those of Rodriguez Villegas.
+In addition, we consider the Hesse family The corresponding elliptic curve defined by $Q_k$ has a Weierstrass model